What is Edge Computing?

 What is Edge AI Computing?

 Now that you know what computing at the edge means let’s discuss what edge AI computing refers to.
-Edge AI means running AI algorithms locally on an edge AI computer that’s close to the source of data that the algorithm is processing.
-AI Edge computing is great because it allows you to process data within milliseconds as opposed to the cloud, which may take seconds, giving you real-time information and decision-making for machine learning intelligence.
+Edge AI computing means running AI algorithms locally on an edge AI computer that’s close to the source of data that the algorithm is processing.
+AI Edge computing is great because it allows you to process data within milliseconds as opposed to the cloud, which may take seconds, giving you real-time information and decision-making capabilities for machine learning intelligence.

 Currently, most of AI processing is done in the cloud at massive data centers; however, a significant portion of AI processing is now moving to the edge, with many new smart applications choosing to process their raw data locally and then sending the processed data to the cloud for additional processing and analysis for deeper machine learning.